-The Board of Directors has established the Risk Management Committee comprising directors and executives from all departments of the Company, from the department manager or above, with at least one member from each department, who are authorized to consider problems or risk factors that may possibly impact the operations of the Company and its subsidiary companies.
-According to the good corporate governance principles, effective risk management procedures are established for every aspect of the operations in order to minimize the risks and mitigate their impacts, decrease unpredictability of the overall operations, and promote success.
-Resources are used effectively for indication, evaluation, and appropriate risk management according to the ever-changing circumstances.
+The Board of Directors has established the Risk Management Committee or "RMC" comprising directors and executives from all departments, from the department manager or above, with at least one member from each department, who are authorized to consider risk factors that may possibly impact the operations of the Company by establishing prevention measures and focus on effective risk management in every aspect of operations according to the good corporate governance principles in order to minimize the risks and mitigate their impacts.
+Resources are used effectively for evaluation and manage risk in the overall to be in accordance with the current situation and ever-changing circumstances.

-During year 2017, the Risk Management Committee held four meetings altogether in order to consider and assess possible risks that may occur and establish risk prevention and risk mitigation measures by focusing on effective risk management suitable with the economic, social and environmental situations which may affect current and future business operations of the Company.
+During year 2018, the Risk Management Committee held 4 meetings altogether in order to consider and assess risks, as well as monitor the risk management of all departments that might significantly impact the business operation of the Company in order to establish risk prevention measures and mitigate impacts or opportunities of risk in various aspects to be suitable with the current and future economic conditions and business environment of the Company.
 The report can be summarized as follows: